Share this Post

 Revisit The Force Awakens through Rey’s eyes.
 When Rey meets BB-8, she leaves behind her solitary life on Jakuu and follows a new path.
 Readers join her on a journey of resistance and self-discovery as she confronts her future.

-GO BEYOND THE MOVIES WITH FAMILIAR FRIENDS
+GO BEYOND THE MOVIES WITH FRIENDS FAMILIAR AND NEW

 This middle grade trilogy, titled Journey to Star Wars: The Force Awakens, explores previously unknown adventures of the original characters.
 There are tiny hints about The Force Awakens sprinkled throughout, but nothing spoilery!